ritu-rajani/hld/src/read/7_Caching.md

 ## 1. TTL (Time to Live)
 - Entries in the cache will be valid for only a period.
 And after that, to again get the entries, you need to fetch them again.
 - So, for example, if you cache an entry X at timestamp T with TTL of 60 seconds, then for all requests asking for entry X within 60 seconds of T, you read directly from cache.
 When you go asking for entry X at timestamp T+61, the entry X is gone and you need to fetch again.
+- low TTL can results in lots of cache misses and expires the file very frequently
+- high TTL can results in stale files for longer period and can be inconsistent

 ## 2. Keeping cache and DB in sync :
 - We can keep cache and db in sync with these strategies :